Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Pairing Operations and Evidence

 To develop efficient pairing procedures, we consider the user interface characteristics of IoT devices.
 Our survey reveals that the prevalent UI types for resource-constrained IoT devices are buttons (\eg AWS IoT Button~\cite{aws_button}), knobs (\eg Nest Thermostats~\cite{nest}), and touchscreens (typically small; \eg Honeywell T9 Smart Thermostats~\cite{honeywell_thermostat}).
 Thus, our design of UOS accommodates these UI types and incorporates the following pairing operations.

-\begin{itemize} \item \emph{Pressing the button a few times with one or more random pauses added}.
+\begin{itemize} \item \emph{Pressing the button a few times}.
 A \emph{``pause''} here denotes an intentional hold after pressing the button before releasing it, distinct from the natural pause during regular button pressings.
 Our experiments demonstrate that UOS with pauses \emph{enhances resilience to trained mimicry attacks} compared to UOS without pauses (Section~\ref{subsec:security}).

-\item \emph{Twisting the knob back and forth with one or more random pauses added}.
-When the knob is twisted, the micro-controller on the IoT device can detect both the direction and extent of the twisting motion.
+\item \emph{Twisting the knob back and forth}.
+When the knob is twisted, the microcontroller on the IoT device can detect both the direction and extent of the twisting motion.
 To introduce a pause, the user intentionally holds for a random short time right before changing the twisting direction.

-\item \emph{Zig-zag swiping on the touchscreen with one or more random pauses added}.
+\item \emph{Zig-zag swiping on the touchscreen}.
 Instead of requiring the user to draw a specific shape or pattern on a small screen, which can negatively impact usability, the user can simply swipe the screen with a finger from left to right and back again several times.
 Similarly, to enhance security, the user can briefly hold the finger in place right before changing the swiping direction. \end{itemize} \af